How to Sue Officials without Using a Lawyer

 9. The facts related above disclose a concerted and systematic effort by defendants and their agents to deprive a plaintiff of constitutionally secured rights, including, but not limited to, those enumerated in the succeeding paragraphs.

 (NOTE: This is a general legal claim that your constitutional rights have been violated by defendants.
 In the next paragraph, you will state each legal claim under a separate cause of action).

 VI.
 FIRST CAUSE OF ACTION

 10. In this paragraph, state the clearest and most important right that was violated.
 State what actions of the defendants violated this right.
 State how their actions violated your rights.
 Do not argue or cite cases in these "cause of action" paragraphs.
 An example of a statement of a legal claim, or cause of action, is: "FIRST CAUSE OF ACTION: Defendants and their agents by denying plaintiff's request to place Ms. Justine Jacamar on his approved visiting list, violated plaintiff's rights to freely associate and express himself with persons of his won choosing secured to him under the First Amendment to the US Constitution".

 VII.
 SECOND CAUSE OF ACTION

 11. Defendants and their agents, in denying plaintiff permission to visit with _____________ by refusing to place her on plaintiff's approved visiting list, violated the rights of ___________ to freely associate and express her-self with persons of her own choosing in violation of the First Amendment to the US Constitution.

 (NOTE: This Second Cause of Action arises from the same facts as the first cause of action.
 However, your rights and the rights of the other person affected by prison officials' actions create two or more distinct causes of action.
-It is important to note all possible cause of action while you are researching so you can intelligently state them.
+It is important to note all possible causes of action while you are researching so you can intelligently state them.
 The court might hold that you do not have a constitutional right to associate with anyone you wish but might hold that Justine Jacamar does because she has not forfeited any of her rights because of a felony conviction.)